vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 | `include:_spf.app2.com`               | Uses multiple addresses, but since the email provider supports setting the P1 sender to a subdomain, a new SPF `TXT` record is created for `app2.yourdomain.com`, but emails can still be sent using the primary domain `yourdomain.com` as the P2 sender.|
 | `mx`                                  | Duplicate mechanisms, can be removed.
 When using Microsoft 365, the `MX` endpoint IP is already listed in `include:spf.protection.outlook.com`.|

-> **NOTE**: If you encounter an unfamiliar email provider, it may be due to incomplete historical documentation of authorized email providers within your organization.
+> **NOTE**: If you encounter unfamiliar email providers or IP addresses, it may be the result of incomplete historical documentation of authorized email services within your organization.
 In such cases, monitor your SPF record using DMARC monitoring for 1 to 3 months, and only allow email providers that you can confidently verify as legitimate.
 For more details, see my clarification on DMARC monitoring in [this blog post](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/#clarification-on-dmarc-monitoring).

 If you look at the example above, we have ***2 DNS lookups*** left after cutting the current SPF record for the primary domain:
 | Look up                               | Count        |